Our Fixed Rate Cash ISA allows you to save up to £20,000 and earn tax-free interest in this tax year ending 5 April 2022.

 On maturity, your Fixed Rate ISA will mature into a Cash ISA Saver without bonus, which currently pays a variable interest rate of 0.01% tax free/AER

 Interest is calculated each day.
-Interest is paid yearly on the anniversary of opening your account and at maturity for terms of whole years (e.g. 2 years) and paid monthly and at maturity for part year terms (e.g. 18 months).
+Interest is paid yearly on the anniversary of opening your account and at maturity for terms of whole years (e.g. 2 or 3 years) and paid monthly and at maturity for part year terms (e.g. 18 months).